richgel999/sserangecoding/README.md

 The one advantage Range Coding has vs. ANS is patents.
 At least one corporation (Microsoft) has at least one [ANS patent](https://www.theregister.com/2022/02/17/microsoft_ans_patent/). **By comparison range coding is >40 years old and is unlikely to be a patent minefield.**

 Disadvantages vs. rANS: less precise (possibly - on book1 24-bit range coding is more efficient than this [FSE implementation](https://github.com/Cyan4973/FiniteStateEntropy/tree/dev)), slower encode (ultimately due to the post-encode swizzle step to get the byte streams in the right order), and decoding is heavily reliant on fast vectorized hardware division.
+On modern CPU's vectorized single precision division is not a deal breaker.

 ## Implementation Notes